Heart failure - palliative careCardiac cachexia; End-of-life-heart failure

 Goodlin SJ.
 Palliative Care in Congestive Heart Failure.
 J. Am.
 Coll.
 Cardiol.
 2009;54;386-396.

-Michael A. Chen, MD, PhD, Assistant Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, Washington.
-Also David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Reviewed By: Michael A. Chen, MD, PhD, Associate Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, Washington Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.